lukiwlosek/bajla_website/README.md

-# Css grid example website
+# Css grid and flexbox website using django
 Mastering grid and github at the same time!